Mindfulness-Based Occupational Therapy

-"What is my quality of participation in the activities that are meaningful to me or my client?"
+"What is my quality of participation and engagement in my daily occupations?"

-“How can I cultivate a healthy and meaningful experience in my daily activities?”
+“How can I cultivate a healthy and meaningful relationship to my daily activities?”

-“How can I assist my client in cultivating a higher quality of participation in the occupations they consider meaningful?”
+“How can I assist my client in cultivating a higher quality of participation, engagement, and relationship to their occupations?”

 MBOT is appropriate for any population an occupational therapist would work with: pediatric to geriatric populations, stroke survivors to individuals on the autistic spectrum.
 MBOT is a valuable practice to help improve clinical outcomes and reduce stress and anxiety on the part of the clinician and the patient.
 MBOT draws from awareness-based practices and somatic approaches to healing.
 It incorporates features of mindfulness into interventions: awareness, compassion, acceptance, motivation, embodiment, and learning skills and tools for how to be in wise relationship to intensity for vastly varying expressions of physical and mental suffering.